About Tom Stienstra

 NewspaperWith my buddy, Rudd

 Tom Stienstra has won the National Outdoor Writer of the Year, “President’s Award, Best of the Best,” newspaper division, twice by the Outdoors Writers Association of America.
 He is the only outdoors writer in America to win first place in OWAA’s Excellence in Craft competition for 10 straight years, and to win first place awards for newspaper, television, radio and photography in the same year.
 His national awards include from Associated Press, United Press International and Associated Press Sports Editors.
 In 2009, he won first place for best outdoors column in America.
+In 2013, he won first place for best outdoor adventure story of the year and is a one of seven finalists for the nation’s Best of the Best, to be awarded this fall in New York.

 His column, “Coping with death of a loved one,” was chosen as one of the 20 best stories about dogs in the 20th century and reprinted in the book, “Old Dogs Remembered.”
 Other stories selected for the book include features by James Thurber, T.S.
 Eliot, John Updike, William Wadsworth and others.
 A series about fishing for great white sharks was selected was one of the best features in the 20th century about San Francisco, and selected for reprint in the book, “Travelers’ Tales of San Francisco.”